JimtheCreator/reKindle/README.md

 Embrace the journey of intentional living, where each tracked habit becomes a catalyst for personal growth.
 Join the rekindle community and share your progress with the world using #RekindleYourHabits.
 Inspire others to embark on their own path of positive transformation and make a difference together.

 ## Contribution
 We welcome contributions from the community!
 If you have ideas, bug reports, or code improvements, feel free to open an issue or submit a pull request.
-Together, we can make reKindleeven better.
+Together, we can make reKindle even better.

 ## Download Now
 Reclaim your time, establish positive habits, and embrace a healthier digital lifestyle with reKindle.
 Download now and embark on a 30-day journey toward digital well-being.
 Your path to balance begins here.